-- Selection of an Architect and/or Designer – Whether you’re building new construction or rehabbing, it’s important to have an architect and/or a designer that understand your goals as a real estate investor.
-Finding someone that is conscious of your budget and understands that you aren’t building your forever home but trying to create a design that appeals to potential home buyers.
-Architects will work with architectural control committees or homeowners associations to make sure that necessary visual concepts are maintained.
-For example: specific styles, themes, color palettes, materials. setbacks, height restrictions, etc. They will also be able to guide you through the permitting process, providing information about what city or county-related permits are required for your investment.
-In certain cases, new construction plans should be renewed by a person knowledgeable about any building code restrictions for a specific site.
+Whether you’re building new construction or rehabbing, it’s important to have an architect and/or a designer that understand your goals as a real estate investor.
+Find someone that is conscious of your budget and understands that you’re appealing to potential home buyers.
+Architects will work with architectural control committees or homeowners associations to make sure that they maintain necessary visual concepts.
+For example: specific styles, themes, color palettes, materials. setbacks, height restrictions, etc. They will also be able to guide you through the permitting process and provide information about what permits the city or county requires.
+Generally, someone knowledgeable about building code restrictions for specific sites should review new construction plans .

-- Selection of Contractors – When selecting a contractor, it may be tempting to go with the lowest bid, but we highly discourage this decision-making process.
+When selecting a contractor, it may be tempting to go with the lowest bid, but we highly discourage this decision-making process.
 It’s important to check contractor’s references and make sure they have the proper licenses to complete the project.
-Selecting a contractor that is on-time, does above-average work and has a good reputation is the primary factor in ensuring a smooth execution.
-The contractor should also have sufficient liquidity to purchase materials or pay subcontractors prior to draws being funded.
+A contractor that is on-time, does above-average work, and has a good reputation is essential in ensuring a smooth execution.
+The contractor should also have sufficient liquidity to purchase materials or pay subcontractors prior to drawing funds.

-- Selection of Real Estate Agent – When selecting a real estate agent, look at the agent’s production volume, if they have experience working with real estate developers and/or investors and if they feel comfortable offering guidance during the project and through completion.
-You may feel obligated to go with your friend as a real estate agent, but make sure you vet them under the same standards you would with other prospective agents.
+When selecting a real estate agent, look at the agent’s production volume, if they have experience working with real estate developers and/or investors and if they feel comfortable offering guidance during the project and through completion.
+You may feel obligated to go with your friend as a real estate agent.
+However, make sure you vet them under the same standards you would with other prospective agents.
 At the top of your vetting process should be experience and friendliness.
-For example, if other agents don’t want to work with them you may end up with an investment that sits on the market and doesn’t get regular showings.
+For example, if other agents won’t work with them, your investment may end up sitting on the market.

-- Selection of Title Company – Select a reputable title company that is known for closing deals on time and has a friendly staff that always goes out of their way to help customers.
+Select a reputable title company that has a reputation of closing deals on time.
+Ideally, they will have a friendly staff that always goes out of their way to help customers.
 A good relationship with your title company can be invaluable in the vent you have any future title issues

-- Detailed Budgeting – The more detailed your budget the better.
+The more detailed your budget the better.
 A scope of work that includes specific details will help you obtain contractor bids that are more accurate.
 Your hard money lender will require an itemized, detailed budget to facilitate your draws.
 A great example is a kitchen remodel.
-Instead of budgeting that a new kitchen will cost approximately $20,000, list out every item that needs to be updated and/or repaired.
-This can include the countertops, backsplashes, appliances, sinks, electrical wiring, flooring, cabinets, shelving, etc. Having specific budget amounts for each line item will help you stay on track to meet your overall goal.
+Instead of budgeting $20,000 for a new kitchen, list out every item that needs updating and/or repairing.
+This can include the countertops, backsplashes, appliances, sinks, electrical wiring, etc. Having specific budget amounts for each line item will help you stay on track to meet your overall goal.

 2. Staying on Top of Contractors